 Sent to stay with her aunt in Prague and witness the humble life of an artist, Ilana Lopez—a biracial Jewish girl—finds herself torn between her dream of becoming a violinist and her immigrant parents’ desire for her to pursue a more stable career.

 When she discovers a forgotten Jewish cemetery behind her aunt’s cottage, she meets the ghost of a kindhearted boy named Benjamin, who died over a century ago.
-As Ilana restores Benjamin’s grave, he introduces her to the … Continue reading →
+As Ilana restores Benjamin’s grave, he … Continue reading →

 From the beloved author of President of the Whole Fifth Grade, a story about a young Black girl who summons the courage to fight against a racist dress code-and stand up for herself.

 Twelve-year-old Lotus Bloom is a free spirit with a mega-‘fro she’s affectionately named “the wooly mammoth.”
 A talented violinist, she just switched from her inner-city school to a fancy arts academy.
-Her best friend Rebel is quick to point out the funding disparities between schools, and urges Lotus to … Continue reading →
+Her best friend Rebel is quick to point out the funding disparities between schools, and … Continue reading →

 A broken-down camper hidden deep in a national forest is the only home fifteen year-old Carey can remember.
 The trees keep guard over her threadbare existence, with the one bright spot being Carey’s younger sister, Jenessa, who depends on Carey for her very survival.
 All they have is each other, as their mentally ill mother comes and goes with greater frequency.
 Until that one fateful day their mother disappears for good, and two strangers arrive.
-Suddenly, the girls are taken from the woods and thrust into a … Continue reading →
+Suddenly, the girls are taken from the woods and … Continue reading →